-Four couples share stories of romance atop the iconic skyscraper
+Four couples share their stories of romance atop the iconic Empire State Building.

 A New York City landmark, the Empire State Building has endured for generations as a national symbol of romance, thanks to its breathtaking views of Manhattan and the popularity of romantic films such as “An Affair to Remember” (1957) and “Sleepless in Seattle” (1993), in which the iconic skyscraper played a pivotal role.
 This year, to mark the 20th anniversary of the release of “Sleepless in Seattle,” “American Profile” profiles four couples whose real-life relationships reached new heights atop Cupid’s tower.

 Lingering over a late-night dinner in Manhattan, Gregg Marchese smiled as he thought about surprising Lauren Petrizzo with two tickets to the observatory atop the Empire State Building.
 The couple was on their first date in 2009, and Gregg was enjoying Lauren’s company immensely.

 Gregg, 37, of Mahwah, N.J., had purchased the observatory tickets after seeing on Lauren’s Facebook page that visiting New York’s historic skyscraper was on her “bucket list.”
 If they clicked during dinner, he planned to extend their date and help Lauren fulfill that desire.

 They did click, and Lauren was impressed by Gregg’s attention to detail and penchant for romance.